Awards and Recognition

 The Burlington Police Department and our officers are proud to be recognized for our service by many national, state, and local organizations.
 The department has been the recipient of a number of awards recognizing our excellent service to the community and improvements in officer training.
 As a department, we recognize outstanding work within the organization and give recognition for excellence in service.
 Many of our officers receive awards and commendations for their work in various investigation or other programs in which they may be involved.
 Officers within the department frequently pursue additional certifications or education to further their skills and abilities officers.
 We have listed just some of those accomplishments here to show that we are constantly striving to better ourselves for the community we serve.

 Officers within the department, as well as civilian staff, can receive awards and commendations for a variety of reasons.
 These awards are used as a way to show the appreciation that the administration and department have for their hard work and dedication.
-Therefore, on behalf of Chief J. Jeffrey Smythe and the administration staff, thank you for the great job you do for the Burlington Police Department and our city, your efforts are deeply appreciated.
+Thank you for the great job you do for the Burlington Police Department and our city, your efforts are deeply appreciated.
 We would like to wish you our most sincere congratulations.

 TYPES OF AWARDS: